dotdash32/VoronUsers/printer_mods/Dotdash32/V0_Small_Back_Panel/readme.md

 ![front CAD view](images/Front_CAD.png)

 Two little lips keep the bottom of the panel well aligned, and two self-tapping M3 holes securely join the pieces together.
-Because of this cut, both pieces fit on a V0 buildplate at the same time (~1:30 hr print time) and screw together simply.
+Because of this cut, both pieces fit on a V0 build plate at the same time (~1:30 hr print time) and screw together simply.

 Since most panels come as a set, the lip that extends down past the motor panel scales with the inputted thickness, rather than aligning to the bottoms of the panel clips.
-This should give just a little more access to the cable chain to the hotend, or umbillical PCB if you're using it.
+This should give just a little more access to the cable chain to the hot end, or umbilical PCB if you're using it.

 ## Materials